-Here you can read the basics wine guide.
-If you have ever wondered what people mean when they say wine is full-bodied or tannic than this is the appropriate blog for you.
-Over the next reading, you’ll be introduced to some of the basic terms that wine professionals used to talk about wine.
-I recommended you that after you’ve read this episode then check out some of our other resources on ourvineyardcottage.com and continue to learn about wine and enjoy it.
-Many of us drink wine on a daily basis whether it’s to celebrate special occasions or when we gather with friends or simply to enhance a meal.
-Despite this wine remains a somewhat intimidating topic.
-So if you’ve ever walked into a wine store and felt completely intimidated by the choices or if you’ve ever picked wine simply because you like the label this wine blog is for you.
+If you have ever wondered what people mean when they say wine is full-bodied or tannic, then this basic wine guide is the appropriate blog for you.
+Over the next reading, I’ll introduce you to some of the basic terms that wine professionals use to discuss wine.
+After you’ve read this episode, I recommend that you check out some of our other resources on ourvineyardcottage.com and continue to learn about wine and enjoy it.
+Many of us drink wine daily, whether it’s to celebrate special occasions or when we gather with friends or enhance a meal.
+Despite this, wine remains a somewhat intimidating topic.
+So if you’ve ever walked into a wine store and felt completely intimidated by the choices, or if you’ve ever picked wine simply because you like the label, this wine blog is for you.

 What Will You Learn In This Basic Wine Guide?

-First of all the blog will define and explain some of the commonly used terms in the wine industry.
-It will help you to ask better questions to decide whether you might like a particular kind of wine and why and it will help you become more comfortable when you choose wine whether it’s in a wine store or a restaurant.
+First of all, the blog will define and explain some of the commonly used terms in the wine industry.
+It will help you ask better questions to decide whether you might like a particular kind of wine and why and it will help you become more comfortable when you choose wine, whether it’s in a wine store or a restaurant.
 All of this will also help you build a framework for learning about wine.
-It will help you get a good foundation so that as you keep learning more about wine you’ll have this foundation to place things in and you’ll be able to relate what you’re learning.
-To what you already know which is the best way to learn and remember things before we go on to start defining some of the terms used to describe wine.
+It will help you get a good foundation so that you’ll have this foundation to place things in as you keep learning more about the wine.
+You’ll be able to relate what you’re learning to what you already know, which is the best way to learn and remember things before we go on to start defining some of the terms used to describe wine.

 Type Of Wine

-Basic wine guide should briefly talk about types of wine and narrow down the topic of this blog.
-Probably the largest category of wine is a table wine.
-Table wine is most simply defined as the fermented juice of grapes, and as we see here, it can be red white or rose.
+Table wine is most simply defined as the fermented juice of grapes, and as we see here, it can be red wine, white, or rose.
 Table wine is what this blog will focus on, and in particular, we’ll be talking mostly about red and white wines.
-Some of the terms that we’ll learn and descriptions will apply to rose as well, but we won’t necessarily discuss rose in any detail.
+Some of the terms that we’ll learn and descriptions will apply to Rose as well, but we won’t necessarily discuss Rose in any detail.

 Another big category of wine is our sparkling wines, and sparkling wine is simply a table wine with carbon dioxide with bubbles.